 Upcycling and Recycling with Linda Gardner

-In the past Linda has run Knitting classes and we have also run Creative Stitching classes.
-This class brings the two together to use your stash.
+Combine hand knitting and sewing to recycle your stash.
+Creative ways to use old yarns, fabrics and ribbons together with other materials yearning for a new pupose in life.
 You will learn pattern design, mixing media and innovative ways to make new from old.
-This is a fun and relaxed class.
+This is a fun, informative and relaxed class.

 Bring along a small/medium piece of furniture and Bob will help you to re-upholster it.
 The class is held in the metalwork room at the school.
 You can access the classroom directly from the carpark via the ramp or steps, so you do not have to carry your furniture through the school.
 Bob will contact any applicants before the start of term to discuss what you need to bring along on the first night.